Why satellite tags are crucial for the protection of endangered sharks

 These days, some 25 years after my Costa Rican encounter, getting up close and personal with whale sharks is a lot more predictable.
 Scientists and explorers have discovered about a dozen places on the planet where the friendly sharks gather in large numbers during feeding seasons.

 These massive puppy dogs of the sea somehow tolerate throngs of tourists thrashing around in their domain.
-An upside is that local fishermen have converted to eco-tour guides and can now make 10 times the money running snorkeling trips as they had catching fish for the seafood market.
+An upside is that local fishermen have converted to eco-tour guides and can now make 10 times the money running snorkelling trips as they had catching fish for the seafood market.

 What is extremely troublesome, however, is that the massive fins of whale sharks are highly prized as an Asian delicacy – shark fin soup.
 Even if you’re only mildly socially conscious, you’re aware of the horrors of global shark finning.
 It is the cause of numerous shark species being massacred across the globe to the tune of between 73 million and 100 million sharks per year.
 These are staggering numbers that translate to an average of 20,000 - 25,000 sharks killed every day just to fulfill an insatiable desire for a bowl of soup.